Yakuza: Like a Dragon: Plot

-The Omi Alliance invade the Geomijul HQ, though they are defeated by Kasuga's party.
+The Omi Alliance, under the guise of Bleach Japan, and Nanba invade the Geomijul HQ, though they are defeated by Kasuga's party.
 The Geomijul burns evidence of the entire money counterfeiting scheme so that Ogikubo's reputation is not damaged during the election season.
-Tianyou Zhao, the leader of the Liumang, vows to spare Nanba if they could save the Geomijul from the Omi.
-Touched by Zhao's solidarity, the Geomijul warm up to Kasuga's party, and by extension Nanba, with Han and Zhao joining them.
-Meanwhile, Aoki employs his right-hand man Sota Kume into running for candidacy as Yokohama's regional representative.
-At the advice of Seiryu Clan chairman Ryusei Hoshino, Kasuga runs as an independent candidate to stop Aoki's plans.
+Tianyou Zhao, the leader of the Liumang, enraged by Mabuchi's betrayal, vows to spare Nanba if they can save the Geomijul from the Omi.
+Touched by Zhao's solidarity, the Geomijul warm up to Kasuga's party, with Han and Zhao joining them, the latter also relinquishing his leadership of the Liumang to Seonhee.
+Nanba, having realized the error of his ways, rejoins the team to expose Aoki.

+Meanwhile, Aoki employs his right-hand man Sota Kume to run for candidacy as Yokohama's regional representative.
+At the advice of Seiryu Clan chairman Ryuhei Hoshino, Kasuga runs as an independent candidate to stop Aoki's plans.
 Hoshino also tells Kasuga that Arakawa never intended to kill him; after the shooting, Arakawa placed the counterfeit bill in his pocket, given to him by Hoshino, so that Kasuga could visit Hoshino on his behalf.
 Hoshino had previously killed Arakawa's father for stealing the counterfeit money, with Arakawa eventually forgiving him; his decision to hand the bill back to Hoshino even though Arakawa had the power to expose it was evidence.